 The Hook-Carter Property was originally comprised of 25 mineral claims totalling 16,508 hectares (40,791 acres) in the southwestern portion of the Athabasca Basin in northern Saskatchewan.
 On August 2, 2016, the Company acquired a 100% interest in three mineral claims located in the Hook-Carter area totalling 297 hectares (734 acres) from Ryan Kalt.
-In November 2016, the Company acquired an interest in ten mineral claims (Coppin Lake Property) located in the Carter area totalling 2,768 hectares (6,840 acres) from AREVA Resources Canada Inc. (now Orano Canada Inc.) and UEX Corporation (see below).
-On October 17, 2017, the Company acquired seven new mineral claims totalling 949 hectares (2,345 acres) through staking.
-The Hook-Carter Property now consists of 45 mineral claims totalling 20,522 hectares (50,711 acres) owned 80% by Denison Mines Corp. and 20% by the Company subject to the terms of the definitive agreement with Denison completed on November 4, 2016 (see below) as well as certain royalties.
+In November 2016, the Company acquired an interest in ten mineral claims (Coppin Lake Property) located in the Carter Lake area totalling 2,768 hectares (6,840 acres) from AREVA Resources Canada Inc. (now Orano Canada Inc.) and UEX Corporation (see below).
+On October 17, 2017, the Company acquired 23 new mineral claims totalling 3,204 hectares (7,918 acres).
+In addition, new mineral claims were acquired in April and May of 2018.
+The Hook-Carter Property now consists of 80 mineral claims totalling 24,229 hectares (59,871 acres) owned 80% by Denison Mines Corp. and 20% by the Company subject to the terms of the definitive agreement with Denison completed on November 4, 2016 (see below) as well as certain royalties.